NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Having the zones uniquely tagged with the `<unique-N>` label ensures that additional RRs can be added below the member node (see (#properties)).

 The CLASS field of every RR in a catalog zone MUST be IN (1).

-As catalog zones are for authoritative nameserver management only and are not intended for general querying via recursive resolvers, the TTL field's value has no meaning in this context and SHOULD be ignored.
+The TTL field's value has no meaning in this context and SHOULD be ignored.

 ## Properties